 In today’s world, one should be aware of the various implications that any health problem can pose.
 The complicity can range from burning to painful irritation and can last longer if proper treatment is not conducted.

-Spider Veins are a symptom of vein disease and usually do not cause any symptoms.
-Spider veins are thinner and smaller than varicose veins and look similar to a spider web and are visibly discolored.
+Spider veins are a symptom of vein disease and usually do not cause any symptoms.
+They are thinner and smaller than varicose veins and look similar to a spider web and are visibly discolored.
 Spider veins can appear on any part of the body, including hands and face, but they most commonly appear in the legs from increased pressure and decreased blood flow.